Slavery in Afghanistan

-Slavery in Afghanistan was present in the post-Classical history of Afghanistan, continued during the Middle Ages, and persisted into the 1920s.
+Slavery in Afghanistan was first documented as an accepted practice in the post-Classical history of Afghanistan, continuing during the Middle Ages and after, until being banned by the Emirate of Afghanistan in 1923, though persisting after then in illegal forms.
+State sanctioned practices akin to slavery of women and girls are widely documented, without being officially designated as such.
 The origin of the enslaved people in Afghanistan shifted during different periods, and slaves in Afghanistan never had any particular ethnicity.
-Slavery was formally abolished in 1923.
-A form of sexual slavery of young boys called bacha bāzī continues into the present day as of 2025.
+An illegal form of sexual slavery of young boys called bacha bāzī continues into the present day and is sometimes perpetrated by Taliban members, despite being condemned and prohibited by Taliban leadership.

 History

 Prior to the Durrani Empire (1747–1823), Afghanistan often belonged to other larger states, primarily Persia.
 The history of the institution of Afghanistan is thus represented by the history of slavery in bigger states.